NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 you need to uptade its directory in the .ps1 files code)

 ---
-For more about what I do you can visit my [personal website](https://www.nazzarenogiannelli.com/)
+:globe_with_meridians: For more about what I do you can visit my [personal website](https://www.nazzarenogiannelli.com/)